pieterberg/Process-State-Identification/README.md

 ## 1. Process model

 ### 1.1.
-Running the simulation
+Running the model

-1. Run the Simulink model from the MATLAB Live Script `process_model/copper_solvent_extraction_model.mlx`.
+1. Run the Simulink model from the MATLAB Live Script `process_model/copper_solvent_extraction_model.mlx`

-1. Run the MATLAB Live Script from the main `Process-State-Identification` folder.
+1. Run the MATLAB Live Script from the main `Process-State-Identification` folder

 ### 1.2.
 Simulation settings